 Once a transaction has been confirmed, it cannot be changed or deleted, and the record is added to the continually updated blockchain copy that every user possesses.
 This process is different than the trust-based system of using centralized banks, as it is based solely on the certainty of the mathematics of encryption, third-party verification, and a record that everyone shares and has access to.
 Bitcoin can be traded between countries and typically has no or nominal fees associated with transfers.

-The second-most popular cryptocurrency, Ethereum, also uses a blockchain system and encryption, but has an added feature, called Monero, that allows for privacy.
+The second-most popular cryptocurrency, Ethereum, also uses a blockchain system and encryption but has an added feature, called Monero, that allows for privacy.
 In total, there are several hundred cryptocurrencies in existence, many of which have little value and only exist for speculative purposes.
-Most of these fall into a few groups or families of cryptocurrency, and some, like Altcoin, boast a greater rate of transaction speed than Bitcoin.
+Most of these fall into a few groups or families of cryptocurrency and some boast a greater rate of transaction speed than Bitcoin.

 Getting Started with Bitcoin

 The first step in using Bitcoin involves setting up your wallet.
 This can be done online through a variety of providers, such as Copay through Bitpay, SpectroCoin, or GreenAddress.
 Users can opt for a hardware wallet that operates like a smart card and generates a key, or digital signature, offline, or if users prefer, they can print a paper wallet to store the key offline to be scanned when a user should wish to buy goods or services.
 Your online Bitcoin wallet will provide you with your personal Bitcoin address that you will use to send and receive Bitcoin.